epandurski/cookiecutter-flask-signalbus/{{cookiecutter.app_slug}}/README.rst

      $ cp env.development .env

-3. Install a `RabbitMQ`_ server on your computer and either create a new RabbitMQ user, or allow the existing `guest` user to connect from other hosts (by default, only local connections are allowed for "guest").
+3. Install a `RabbitMQ`_ server on your computer and either create a new RabbitMQ user, or allow the existing "guest" user to connect from other hosts (by default, only local connections are allowed for "guest").
 You may need to alter the firewall rules on your computer as well, to allow docker containers to connect to the